 The Policy Framework for Investment (PFI) is the most comprehensive and systematic approach for improving investment conditions ever developed.
 It helps governments and regions to design and implement policy reforms to create an attractive, robust and competitive environment for domestic and foreign investment.

-The update is taking place with the active participation of emerging and developing countries through an inclusive process led by an international task force co-chaired by an OECD and non-OECD country:
+The update took place with the active participation of emerging and developing countries through an inclusive process led by an international task force co-chaired by an OECD and non-OECD country:

 THE PFI IN ACTION

 More than 25 countries have used the PFI when engaging in investment policy reviews.
-Their experiences will help to shape the update and strengthen the PFI as a framework.
-Read about how these countries are using the PFI:
+Their experiences have helped to shape the update and strengthen the PFI as a framework.
+Here are two examples about how countries are using the PFI: